 Q: What will I learn from the video?

-The videos tell you what you need to know to fill out the forms and serve the papers properly – the first time around.
+The videos tell you what you need to know to fill out the forms and serve the papers properly.
 Customers tell us they learn a lot from the video, even if they have been to court many times before.

 Q: Can I watch the video somewhere other than at the Courthouse?